 Universities are known for relishing in the stories about their origin, their growth and their legends.
 These they do on special occasions such as the convocation ceremonies and sundry public lectures.
 The academic procession at convocation is arranged to reflect the professoriate aristocracy which is an intellectual representation of the episcopal procession of the Roman Catholic Church or the Church of England where your placement on the line is a reflection of your rank in the hierarchy.

 The use of academic robes for University ceremonies is a feature of the culture of the university.
 In terms of the quality of fabric, variety of embroidery and sewing patterns, the academic robes separate the university from schools.
 As noted by Awosusi (2018), there are rigid rules guiding the use of academic robes and academic processions.
 For example, the tassel is worn to the right by undergraduates at matriculation ceremony and to the left after graduates have been admitted to their degrees at convocation.
-Also, some universities different garbs for different occasions.
+Also, some universities use different garbs for different occasions.
 Length, breadth and depth of academic procession depend on the tradition of each university.
 The use of colours at Convocation ceremonies is a mark of university culture.
 The house colour of Obafemi Awolowo University is navy blue.
 University of Lagos dresses its officers in scarlet red and uses the traditional Yoruba cap instead of the continental mortal board popular with universities worldwide.
 There is no question as to which is the best tradition in all of these.
 The culture is that each university must keep its own tradition.

 Collegiality as a Culture